Firefighter struck by truck, injured while battling Woolsey Fire

 Had been resting when vehicle hit him

-Firefighter Terry Geisleman from Gig Harbor, Washington suffered major injuries described as “crushing injuries to chest and left side of body” by the California Highway Patrol.
+Firefighter Terry Geisleman, 46, of Gig Harbor, Washington suffered major injuries described as “crushing injuries to chest and left side of body” by the California Highway Patrol.
 He was transported to Los Robles Hospital and is recovering.

+Shortly after arriving at the hospital, it was determined Geisleman's injuries were not life-threatening.

 Geisleman was injured when Clay Bush, 50 of Los Angeles, was driving his truck on private land and collided with a fire vehicle on Pacific View Dr., north of State Route 1.
 Geisleman was asleep in a field by his rig when it was struck.
 Why the accident happened is unclear.

-Bush was the sole occupant of the vehicle at the time of the collision and did not suffer any injures.
+Bush was the sole occupant of the vehicle at the time of the collision and did not suffer any injuries.

 Drugs and alcohol are not suspected to be a factor in the crash and Bush was not arrested.
 The CHP is investigating.